Factbox: Swiss banks and the U.S. tax crackdown

 Valartis said it will decide at a later time whether to register for Category 3 or not to participate in the program at all.

-Most of Switzerland’s private banks, such as Lombard Odier & Cie and J. Safra Sarasin, are not listed.
+Most of Switzerland’s private banks, such as Lombard Odier & Cie, Union Bancaire Privee, J. Safra Sarasin are not listed.
 They are under no obligation to make their decision public, and so far have not done so.

-Union Bancaire Privee (UBP) on Friday said it would group itself in the second category of banks which may have committed tax offenses.